Harold E. Edgerton

 After high school Edgerton decided to attend the University of Nebraska where he received his BS in Electrical Engineering in 1925.
 He continued his studies at the Massachusetts Institute of Technology (MIT) as a research assistant.
 While at MIT he began using rapidly flashing lights to study rapidly spinning motors.
 In 1931 he had perfected the stroboscope.
 The rapidly flashing light source was adjustable and could make the subject appear to slow down, or ‘freeze’, or make it appear to rotate backwards.
 His invention of the strobe led him to the later invention of the electronic flash.

 The invention of the strobe and electronic flash changed forever the way that people saw the world.
 It was capable of stopping a bullet in mid-flight, ‘freezing’ the wings of a hummingbird, or the motion of a young lady jumping rope.
 Edgerton said the strobe allows us, “to chop up time into little bits and freeze it so that it suits our needs and wishes.”
 His early units had a flash length less than 1/50,000th of a second.
-His later units could slice time into a billionth of a second.
+His later units could slice time into 10 nanoseconds, or ten billionths of a second.
 A human eye blinks at about 1/40th of a second.

 Edgerton’s work gave the world electronic flash for cameras, slow motion photography, remote controlled deep-sea cameras and the ‘flying flashes’ used by the Allies during World War II to take nighttime aerial reconnaissance photographs.
 He combined the time stopping abilities of the strobe and electronic flash with a camera and his sense of color and composition to show glimpses of the world never before seen.
 He exhibited his works at The Royal Photographic Society of England (1934), the New York Museum of Modern Art (1937), and the Museum of Science in Boston (1965).
 He also won an Academy Award for a short film, Quicker than a Wink, in 1940.